Colorado grocery store shooting suspect ID'd as man, 21; victims between 20-65

-Authorities said Ahmad Al Aliwi Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police inside the Boulder store.
-The suspect was being treated at a hospital and was expected to be booked into the county jail later in the day.
+Authorities said Ahmad Al Aliwi Alissa was from the Denver suburb of Arvada and that he engaged in a shootout with police Monday afternoon inside the Boulder store.
+The suspect was being treated at a hospital and was expected to be booked into the county jail later in the day on murder charges.

 Investigators have not established a motive, but authorities believe he was the only shooter, Boulder County District Attorney Michael Dougherty said.

-A law enforcement official briefed on the shooting told The Associated Press that the gunman used an AR-15 rifle, a lightweight semi-automatic rifle.
-Officials were trying to trace the gun.
+A law enforcement official briefed on the shooting told The Associated Press that the gunman used an AR-15 rifle, a lightweight semiautomatic rifle.
+Officials were trying to trace the weapon.
 The official was not authorized to speak publicly and spoke to AP on condition of anonymity.

-Officials also identified the nine other victims after previously naming the officer.
-The dead ranged in age from 20 to 65:
+The suspect's family told investigators they believed Alissa was suffering some type of mental illness, including delusions.
+Relatives described times when Alissa told them people were following or chasing him, which they said may have contributed to the violence, the official told AP.

+The attack was the nation's deadliest mass shooting since a 2019 assault on a Walmart in El Paso, Texas, where a gunman killed 22 people in a rampage that police said targeted Mexicans.

-Hundreds of police officers from throughout the Denver area responded to the attack, converging on a King Soopers supermarket in a busy shopping plaza in southern Boulder.
+Hundreds of police from throughout the Denver area responded to the attack, converging on a King Soopers supermarket in a busy shopping plaza.

 SWAT officers carrying ballistic shields slowly approached the store as others escorted frightened people away from the building, which had some of its windows shattered.
 Customers and employees fled through a back loading dock to safety.
 Others took refuge in nearby shops.